Chocolate Leaves in 30 Seconds

 The easiest way to temper chocolate is by heating it in short bursts in the microwave.
 If you aren’t familiar with the method, read more in my post on how to temper chocolate.

-You can use a special cake-decorating comb that sells for under one dollar.
+You can use a special cake-decorating comb [paid link] that sells for under one dollar.

 If you don’t have one, if you don’t want to buy one, or if you can’t possibly wait to start making these chocolate decorations right this minute, then a regular old hair comb will work as well.
 Be sure the teeth of the comb are big enough for the effect, and, of course, wash and dry it thoroughly first.

 Pour some tempered chocolate onto parchment paper.

 Use the comb to drag lines away from the center line on both sides of the chocolate.

 Use your finger to draw a leaf shape around the border of the chocolate.